rovaughn/platform-docs/platform/manual/project/directory-structure/conf/auth.yaml.rst

    This file is rendered as a template.
 Refer to :ref:`Conf files templating <conf-templating>` for more details.

-Configuration for Hasura Auth microservice is defined in this file.
+The configuration for the Hasura auth microservice is defined in this file.

 By default, this file is extensively commented to indicate usage and possible values for each key.